two-torial/two-torial/docs/games/iidx13/setup.md

 <img src="/img/iidx13/firstlaunch/2.png">

 !!! tip ""
-	Press your `Start` key to confirm to get to the next error message.
+	Press your `Test` key to confirm to get to the next error message.

 #### CLOCK ERROR